Skip to main content

 What happens to the files after they are sent to the archives?

 Our staff will review, organize, and describe the files.
 We will remove certain types of materials such as duplicates, routine transactional records (like travel vouchers), and certain types of personal information.
 We will also remove any materials that would be better suited for the library’s circulating collection instead of the Archives.
-If you have questions or concerns about materials being removed after you send the boxes to Archives, please let us know as soon as possible.
+If you have questions or concerns about materials being removed after you send the boxes to archives, please let us know as soon as possible.

 Depending on the current filing scheme and the age and condition of the materials, we may physically rearrange the materials and re-folder some or all of the materials.
 Once that's done, we will prepare a summary description of the material with administrative information and a box container list.
 In some cases, we will prepare a more detailed folder listing.
-This information is compiled into a collection guide or finding aid that will go online and make the collection accessible to you, others in the University, and the public.
+This information is compiled into a collection guide or finding aid that will go online and make the collection accessible to you, others in the university, and the public.
 You can look at some examples of finding aids on our website.

 How will I access the files?